 That is true to a point, but it does fully not account for the play’s many moments of memorable poetry (not necessarily “natural,” pace the neoclassical critic) and genuine pathos, nor for the amusingly farcical effect of what I can only assume is its deliberate absurdity.

-I recount this at such length first to remind myself of what happens, and second to demonstrate its patent absurdity.
-The first folio labels Cymbeline a tragedy, which is about the only genre of which it does not partake (none of the heroes or heroines die); but it is a romance, a history, a pastoral, and a comedy.
-As Harold Bloom comments, the play is an elaborate self-parody, almost overtly rehearsing themes, motifs, characters, and plot points from Othello, King Lear, Much Ado about Nothing, Measure for Measure, The Comedy of Errors, and probably still more.
-Bloom associates this with the experimental or metatheater of the twentieth century, but goes on to say that Shakespeare has in fact advanced beyond such late modernist or postmodernist devices, because he combines them with the richly portrayed, winning Imogen, a character beloved of the Romantics and Victorians, and as persuasive a heroine as any in Shakespeare’s comedies.
+I recount this at such length to demonstrate its absurdity.
+The first folio labels Cymbeline a tragedy, which is about the only genre that doesn’t fit, since none of the heroes or heroines die; but it is a romance, a history, a pastoral, and a comedy.
+As Harold Bloom comments, the play is an elaborate self-parody, overtly rehearsing themes, motifs, characters, and plot points from Othello, King Lear, Much Ado about Nothing, Measure for Measure, The Comedy of Errors, and more.
+Bloom associates this with the experimental or metatheater of the 20th century, but goes on to say that Shakespeare has in fact advanced beyond such late modernist or postmodernist devices, because he combines them with the richly portrayed, winning Imogen, a character beloved of the Romantics and Victorians, and as persuasive a heroine as any in Shakespeare’s comedies.
 In other words, it is a drama both mimetic and meta, in which neither tendency can fully subsume the other; this, at the level of form, recapitulates the play’s theme of nature vs. artifice, to which I will return.

 ‘Tis mine; and this will witness outwardly,